ichux/proxy-local-https/README.md

     --set console_palette=light \
     --set ssl_verify_upstream_trusted_ca=ssl/client.pem

-# Or run on another terminal for a random port.
-And if you use this,
+# Or run this, on another terminal, for a random port.
-# change whereever you see 18080 to the system chosen random port number
+# And if you used this, change where you see 18080
+# to the system chosen random port number
 mitmproxy --save-stream-file dumps/$(date +%Y%m%d.%H%M%S.%s.%Z).mitm \
     --listen-port $RANDOM \
     --console-layout vertical \